About John Fyfe

 My five-star pupil, Olivia Lochhead, became FEQHA European Senior Ranch Riding Champion in 2019.

-I have of course helped many others with their riding skills but Olivia’s outstanding achievement this year made me think that this might be a good time to retire from being a Western Instructor.
+I have, of course, helped many others with their riding skills but Olivia’s outstanding achievement last year made me think that this might be a good time to retire from being a Western Instructor.
 That will make it the third career I will have retired from.

 Don’t think I will be looking for another career.
 I will just sit in an arm chair all day watching daytime tv.
 Is that not what an old person is supposed to do?
 Don’t think that’s altogether me.
 Beekeeping, poultry breeding, arrow making and a bit of horse riding will probably be enough to keep me from pining away.

-I will also host like-minded instructors, trainers and experts to run clinics, seminars and demonstrations at Blackford Glen so keep an eye on the Events Page on this website.
+I will also host like-minded instructors, trainers and experts to run clinics, seminars and demonstrations at Blackford Glen so keep an eye on the Blackford Glen Riders Facebook link on this website.

 My thanks to all for making my life, so far, seriously interesting.